Suryasgt38/SecondHand-car-Price-Machine-Learning-Model/README.md

 # SecondHand-car-Price-Machine-Learning-Model
-A Linear Regression based Machine Learning Model. to predict the price of a used car with few key values. created using Python and Deployed on Flask server.
+•	Conducted exploratory data analysis (EDA) and data cleaning using pandas.
+•	Model Creation using Linear Regression with Scikit-learn
+•	Visualized key insights and conclusions using matplotlib to understand pricing trends.
+•	Deploying the model on the server of Flask for real time access.